AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 Common Causes

-• Brake system control module power feed fault: A blown fuse, weak relay contact, or damaged power wire can shut the module down and stop network messages.
+• Brake system control module power loss: A blown fuse, weak feed, or failed power distribution path can shut the brake control module down and stop its network messages.

-• CAN bus open in CAN-H or CAN-L near the brake module: An open circuit prevents the brake module from transmitting or receiving, so other modules log U0129.
+• CAN bus open circuit near the ABS/brake module: An open in CAN high or CAN low prevents the brake module from sharing data with other controllers.

-• Brake system control module issue (rare): Internal module faults can stop communication, but you must prove power, ground, and network integrity first.
+• Brake system control module internal failure: Internal circuit faults can stop message transmission, but you must prove power, ground, and network integrity first.

 Diagnosis Steps